samestep/floretta/README.md

 Together, these comprise the _vector-Jacobian product (VJP)_, which can then be used to compute the gradient of any function that returns a scalar.

 For every memory in the original Wasm module, Floretta adds an additional memory in the transformed module, to store the derivative of each scalar in the original memory.
-Also, Floretta adds two more memories to store the tape: one for `f32` values, and one for `f64` values.
+Also, Floretta adds two more memories to store the tape: one for 4-byte-aligned values (e.g. `f32`), and one for 8-byte-aligned values (e.g. `f64`).

 ## Usage